 - Instead of "Thanksgiving," think "Dressing Up a Turkey"

-Once you've got a rough sketch, a story based on a theme, you'll want to take a moment to step out onto the street and really give your window a good look.
+Once you've got a rough sketch, including a story based on a theme, take a moment to step out onto the street and give your window a good look.
 By doing so, you'll be able to determine where your customer's eye-level is going to be, where the center line is, and whether you can incorporate elements like items suspended from the ceiling and so on.
-Feel free to take some tape and mark some of those areas mentioned above off.
+Feel free to take some tape and mark some of those areas mentioned.

 Be Bold In Every Way

-Let's be honest, society's attention span is shrinking to about less than a millisecond with all the multi-tasking people do these days.
-You can bet that most people walking by your store will either be juggling a conversation with a friend, texting, looking at on their fitbit, or walking their dog.
-That means that you've got to pull all the stops to make sure they stop on a dime and if you're lucky be so surprised and taken away by your display that they'll not only look, they'll want to take photos with their smartphone and share them with the world.
+Let's be honest: Society's attention span is shrinking to about less than a millisecond, and your buyers are no exception.
+You can bet that most people walking by your store will either be engaged a conversation with a friend, texting, or walking their dog.
+So, you'll need to pull out all the stops to make sure you catch their attention.
+At least very least, you can create a store window display they'll want to take photos of with their smartphone and share them with the world.

-So, what should you be bold with?
-Be bold with colors, shapes, and props.
-Meaning you should consider thinking outside cookie cutter colors like red and thinking more along the lines of in eye-catching fushsia – but exercise your best judgement and keep everything consistent with your brand and products of course.
 Props are also a great way to think unconventionally, especially given the availability of all the different art materials readily available at your local art store.
-Think about cutting up foam boards, creating papier-maches, or anything else you think would be appropriate for your brand and store.
+Think about cutting up foam boards, creating papier-mache props, or anything else you think would be appropriate for your brand and store.

-Always, keep in mind your goal, which is ultimately to draw attention to your products and help customers quickly recognize the sense in your product arrangement and why certain products are grouped with others.
+Always keep your goal in mind: Ultimately, you want to draw attention to your products and help customers quickly understand why certain products are grouped with others.
 That also means keeping your display clutter-free and being able to justify why each component of your display is included.

 Balance Is Key

-When you're creating a display, you're going to have large objects and small objects, dark colors and light colors, lights and shadows, and so on.
-It's important to balance the different elements you'll be deploying in order to create a pleasing aesthetic to the eye.
+When you're creating a display, you're going to have small and large objects, dark and light colors, lights and shadows, and so on.
+It's important to balance the different elements you'll be deploying in order to create a pleasing aesthetic.

 For example, typically you'll want to place larger, darker items near the bottom, with items that are lighter and more colorful at the top.
-This will help you avoid having your display look top heavy.
+This will prevent your display from looking top heavy.
 Similarly, if you place all the large items to one side and all the small ones on the side, you've got an unbalanced window display.
 Imagine you're balancing items on those vintage weight machines, which means doing things like balancing a large item one side with lots of smaller items on the other.

-Trust your judgement and get a sense of what emotion your display is evoking.
-With a balanced display, you're more likely to create feelings of happiness, excitement, and enjoyment, whereas an unbalanced display may signal anxiety or instability, even if on a subconscious level, it really does matter.
+Trust your judgment and get a sense of what emotion your display is evoking.
+With a balanced display, you're more likely to create feelings of happiness, excitement, and enjoyment, whereas an unbalanced display may signal anxiety or instability.

 Pay Attention to Lighting

-When it comes to smaller retailers wanting to create effective window displays, lighting can sometimes be an after-thought or something to think about if you've got the budget for "extra-costs," however, lighting can be a crucial component in getting people to stop.
+When it comes to creating an effective window display, lighting can sometimes be an after-thought or something to consider if you've got the budget for "extra-costs."
+However, lighting can be a crucial component in getting people to stop.

-It's recommended to not light displays directly from the top which leads to unattractive shadows, instead consider having the lights be lightly to the sides and to the front of the display.
+We don't recommend lighting displays directly from the top — this can lead to unattractive, harsh shadows.
+Instead, consider lighting displays from the sides and front.
 This will bring out the 3D quality of the display and you can really have some fun when you have light coming at it from different angles.